BreathTakinglyBinary/libDynamicBossBar/README.md

 - BossBar: is used for shared data, so all registered players see the same bar.
 - DiverseBossBar: is used for unique data, their data can be changed per player.
 They can also be set in a batch for multiple players, and will use default values if no specific data is set for a player.
 The default data is set like on a shared BossBar
 ## API & usage
-A very basic example can be seen here: [BossBarTest](https://github.com/thebigsmileXD/BossBarTest).
-For a more advanced example you could check out [BossAnnouncement](https://github.com/thebigsmileXD/BossAnnouncement)

 Create a new boss bar
 ```php